 Long-term programs may also benefit those suffering from a dual diagnosis, such as alcoholism and bipolar disorder, because such programs provide more time to confront and work through these numerous factors.

 Keep in mind that long-term rehab can be daunting for some addicts who are not required to take part in such a program, and this alone may scare them away from trying or completing the process.
-Additionally, it may be difficult to find space in such a program when a person admits to being ready for help, and by the time space is available, they may no longer desire that help.
+Additionally, it may be difficult to find space in such a program when a person admits to being ready for help and by the time space has become available, they may no longer desire that help.
 This is why it is important to thoroughly research and have extended knowledge about long-term treatment facilities, what they offer patients, and when they can offer it.

 Knowing more about the efficacy of each method, what long-term residential treatment entails, where you can carry it out and how to pay for it will help guide you through these difficult decisions.

 - Short-term residential programs can seem attractive, especially with those with a job or a family to attend to, but since they tend to last a brief number of weeks, their efficacy is relatively low.
 The Department of Veterans Affairs (VA) says that the Substance Abuse Residential Rehabilitation Treatment Program (SAARPT), a 21-day inpatient program followed by partial-day rehab and aftercare, is not appropriate for addicts at moderate to severe risk of withdrawal.

 - Intensive outpatient programs (IOPs) are generally useful for people who are at low-risk for relapse and for those who tend not to need medication management, leaving most addicts left out.
 The drop-out rate within these programs is also higher than that of inpatient programs.
 The United Nations Office on Drugs and Crime documented that 54% of participants in an IOP completed their treatment, as opposed to 89% of those in an inpatient program.
 Furthermore, addicts who are in acute withdrawal or who have unstable health conditions may not fit the criteria for an IOP, according to the US Department of Health and Human Services.